This post contains affiliate links. When you purchase through our links, we may earn a commission.

 You can also use whole wheat or spelt flour to make these hamburger buns.
 Or use a half and half combination of the white and whole wheat flour.

+Wondering if you can freeze these buns?
 Yes, you absolutely can!
-You can easily double the recipe and freeze half of it for another day!
+You can easily double the recipe and freeze half of it for another day.

 2 Hour Hamburger Buns